cfl-minds/drl_shape_optimization/README.md

   you are now in an interactive session inside the container, where the /shared folder is a mirror of your cwd, and /local contains the code, with all packages and dependencies availalbe
 ```

+In addition, once you are finished working, you can stop the whole container by using ```sudo docker container stop shape2dopt```

 The code contained in this repo is included already in the container, at: ```/home/fenics/local/shape_optimization_DRL_prep```.
 The source code for performing learning is available at: ```/home/fenics/local/shape_optimization_DRL_prep/src```.
 All necessary dependencies and packages in the correct version are already included, no more setup is needed.

 ## How to start learning